Search the Health Library

 Swallowing and Oral Function Laboratory

 Swallowing is a fundamental biological activity, but its mechanisms are poorly understood.
-Dr. Palmer’s laboratory is focused on understanding the kinesiology and biomechanics of swallowing, with special attention to the integration of mastication and swallowing and to the motor control of the tongue and jaw.
+This laboratory is focused on understanding the kinesiology and biomechanics of swallowing, with special attention to the integration of mastication and swallowing and to the motor control of the tongue and jaw.
 Studies use videofluoroscopy (x-ray video), dynamic CT scanning, and measurements of muscle activity (EMG) and respiration to analyze control of eating, swallowing, and breathing in both healthy volunteers and individuals with stroke and neurological disease.
-Dr. Palmer is a world leader in research on swallowing and its disorders.
-He has trained more than 25 postdoctoral research fellows, of whom many serve as faculty members in universities around the world.

 Administrative Assistant: Peggy Foltyn